tubiz/interswitch-webpay-woocommerce-payment-gateway/readme.txt

 = Note: =
 If this is the first time you've installed a WordPress Plugin, you may need to enter the FTP login credential information.
 If you've installed a Plugin before, it will still have the login information.
 This information is available through your web server host.

-* Click "Proceed" to continue the installation.
+* Click "Proceed" to continue the installation.
 The resulting installation screen will list the installation as successful or note any problems during the install.
 * If successful, click "Activate Plugin" to activate it.
 * 	Open the settings page for WooCommerce and click the "Payment Gateways," tab.
 * 	Click on the sub tab for "Interswitch Webpay".